Parit Wacharasindhu: Post 2019 election

 After news reports that senior members of the party planned to form a coalition government with Palang Pracharath, a pro-junta party, Parit and his New Dem colleagues came out against this move, citing the party's campaign promise that it won't back Gen. Prayut and support the junta's continuation of power.
 Instead, Parit urged the party to organise an open primary where the party's members and non-members could vote on the party's future.
 However, the Democrat party eventually joined Palang Pracharath's coalition, and Parit soon left the party.

 In 2022, Parit joined the Move Forward Party, one of the leading opposition parties in the National Assembly.
 Since then, he became the party's policy campaign manager.
-He stated that he will not return to the Democrat Party.
+He has stated that he will not return to the Democrat Party.

+2023 election

+In the 2023 Thai general election, Parit was the 11th candidate on the Move Forward Party List.
+He was elected to the House of Representatives.

 Personal life

-Parit is known for his relationship with the Channel 3's actress Nuttanicha "Nychaa" Dungwattanawanich.
+Parit is known for his relationship with Channel 3's actress Nuttanicha Dungwattanawanich.
 They were together for three years before separating in 2017.